 Michael recognises that many runners have recurrent injuries, or are generally prone to injuries.
 Incorporated into the sports physio service, Michael acts as a natural running coach to address aspects of posture and running form that in most cases underlie the injury.

 This combination of sports physio and natural running coaching offers Michael's clients a unique opportunity for the resolution of persistent running injuries.

 Michael's physiotherapy approach to the treatment of running injuries:

 - Standard Physiotherapy - Assessment to identify the pain-producing structure, hands-on treatment and advice to speed up healing (used alone, people often get re-injury and keep returning for treatment).

 - Restoring Fluidity - Michael uses an approach based around 'Chi Running' and is himself a Tai Chi student, integrating these into his physio practice. the aim is to restore postural alignment and learn to release muscles so that movement takes place in the most efficient way.
 It improves shock absorption, therefore reducing the amount of stress placed on tissues and joints.

 - Breathing - Michael offers specific physio treatments to restore optimum breathing mechanics.
 Many people breathe with their upper chest, keeping their pelvic and abdominal muscles in a state of tension.
 This results in poor shock absorption, inefficient breathing and injuries.

 - Sports Psychology - Physiotherapist Michael Otto understands the mentality of people who keep finding themselves injured and fighting to maintain and beat their personal best.
 The biggest mistake is that people get focused on a goal (such as the speed that they are running at) and become unaware of what is happening in their body.
 People often try too hard and push themselves, creating bodily tension and reducing performance.
-The sporting greats did not have to try, they are relaxed in their body, producing power and performace at ease.
+The sporting greats did not have to try, they are relaxed in their body, producing power and performance at ease.